VahanChaMaka/lidar-shapes/README.md

 Figures on the same image but on the different distance range (defferent values of thershold on the segmentation step):
 ![Foreground objects](https://github.com/VahanChaMaka/lidar-shapes/blob/master/samples/figures2_near.jpg)
 ![Background object](https://github.com/VahanChaMaka/lidar-shapes/blob/master/samples/figures2_far.jpg)

+##Design details

+This system consists of four parts:
+1. PC with main program.
+It collects data from lidar, coordinate it movement, processes point clouds and performs patterns recognition.
+This program is written in LabView.
+2. Stepper motor with driver and mechanical parts.
+3. Lidar.
+It connected directly to the PC and installed in the holder on the motor shaft.
+4. Motor controller.
+It recieves commands from PC and transforms to signals to the driver, made of Arduino plate.